bitcoin-dot-org/Bitcoin.org/_includes/guide_contracts.md

 implementation which must be preserved for compatibility.)

-When the transaction is broadcast to the network, each peer checks the input script against the P2SH output Charlie previously paid, ensuring that the redeemScript matches the redeemScript hash previously provided.
+When the transaction is broadcast to the network, each peer checks the scriptSig against the P2SH output Charlie previously paid, ensuring that the redeemScript matches the redeemScript hash previously provided.
 Then the redeemScript is evaluated, with the two signatures being used as input<!--noref--> data.
 Assuming the redeemScript